inossidabile/blog/source/_posts/2013-08-17-incredibly-convenient-testing-of-frontend-javascript-with-node-dot-js.markdown

 It's not a 100% of cases for sure.
 Not even 50% of them.
 Is that what you might be thinking.
 At least so did I before I experienced it for the first time.
 And the circle has closed.

 ### Part 3.
-In that we meet Testem, Mincer and learn the way they integrate
+Testem, Mincer and the way they integrate

 [Testem](github.com/airportyh/testem/) is simply awesome.
 Really.
 It's so incredible I can't even describe what I felt when I tried it first.
 Just watch this: